studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
 Start theming fast with this repo.
+Create an optimized and compressed project.

 - barba.js Ready
 - GSAP Ready